 Vietnam's foreign investment regime recognizes several forms of investments for foreign investors.
-Foreign investors may set up Foreign Invested Enterprises ("FIEs") or conduct investment in the form of capital contribution, purchase of shares, or a portion of capital.
+Foreign investors may set up Foreign Invested Enterprises ("FIEs") or conduct investments by buying equity in an existing entity.
 Other standard business arrangements are also available.
 The various alternatives are summarized below.